rnakato/CustardPy/README.md

 ### 1.2 Singularity

-Singularity can also be used to execute the docker image:
+Singularity can also be used to execute the docker image.

-    # build image
+You can build the singularity file (.sif) of ShortCake with this command:

     singularity build custardpy.sif docker://rnakato/custardpy

-    # execute a command
+Instead, you can download the singularity image of ShortCake from our [Dropbox](https://www.dropbox.com/scl/fo/lptb68dirr9wcncy77wsv/h?rlkey=whhcaxuvxd1cz4fqoeyzy63bf&dl=0).

+Then you can run ShortCake with the command:

     singularity exec custardpy.sif <command>

-Singularity mounts the current directory automatically.
-If you access the files in the other directory, please mount by `--bind` option, for instance:
+Singularity will automatically mount the current directory.
+If you want to access the files in the other directory, use the `--bind` option, for instance:

     singularity exec --bind /work custardpy.sif <command>

 This command mounts `/work` directory.

-When calling loops using Juicer HICCUPS, suppy ``--nv`` option to allow GPU computation (GPU card needed):
+When calling loops using Juicer HICCUPS, supply ``--nv`` option to allow GPU computation (GPU card needed):

     singularity exec --bind /work custardpy.sif call_HiCCUPS.sh